 What is the donation process?

-Once you have completed the consent form, a member of our team will coordinate a time for you to visit either your local physician’s office to provide a sample, or a time to donate at the University of Pennsylvania.
-If you choose to donate at your local physician’s office, we will mail to you sample collection kits, and will cover return shipping costs.
+Once you have completed the consent form, a member of our team will send you a donation kit that you can bring to your local physician’s office or Quest Diagnostics to provide a sample.
+If you are in the area you may also choose to donate at the University of Pennsylvania.
+We will cover shipping costs for the kit.

 On the day of your donation you will also answer a short survey about the symptoms that you are experiencing.
-We may also ask you a few questions about your contact information, demographic information (age, race, sex, etc.), diagnosis information (date of diagnosis, subtype, etc.), and information about hospitalizations and physicians that you have seen for your Castleman disease.
+We may then reach out to you with additional questions or future research opportunities should they arise.

 If I change my mind can I leave the study or only donate certain types of samples?

 You will have the option to provide a one-time or multiple samples.
 If you chose to provide multiple samples, you can change your mind at any time.
 You are not required to provide all sample types, only those you are comfortable donating.
 If you decide to participate, you are free to leave this study at anytime.